testxio/testx/README.md

 All the rest of it is in the **testx** script file.

 ### Scripts and steps
 Each **testx** script is just a list of **steps**.
 These steps are synchronous and are executed in sequence.
-By default a script is encoded in a *.testx* file.
-By default it is a YAML file.
-Every step consists of two things - the keyword to be executed at this step, and the parameters of the execution.
-In general the steps are just actions or checks performed on objects (elements on the screen).
+The script (usually) lives in a *.testx* file.
+By default this is a YAML file.
+Every step consists of two things - the keyword to be executed at this step, and the (zero or more) parameters of the execution.
+In general the steps are just actions or checks performed on objects (elements).
 Simple!

 Here is an example:
 ```YAML